Disappearance of the Beaumont children: Alan Anthony Munro

-Allan Maxwell McIntyre (died 2017)—who had himself been investigated by police and cleared of involvement in the Beaumont case—gave a secondhand account to the Adelaide Advertiser that a man he had known in 1966, who by 2015 was being sought in Southeast Asia in connection with child abuse incidents there, had come to his home with the children's bodies in the boot of his car.
+Alan Maxwell McIntyre (died 2017)—who had himself been investigated by police and cleared of involvement in the Beaumont case—gave a secondhand account to the Adelaide Advertiser that a man he had known in 1966, who by 2015 was being sought in Southeast Asia in connection with child abuse incidents there, had come to his home with the children's bodies in the boot of his car.
 McIntyre's children said that they and their father initially mistook Arnna's body for that of a boy because of her short haircut.

-The man in question was later identified as businessman Alan Anthony Munro (aged 75 in 2017), a former Scoutmaster who had pleaded guilty to ten child sex offences dating back to 1962.
-For these crimes, he was sentenced to ten years imprisonment, with a non-parole period of five years and five months, making him eligible for release in 2022.
+The man in question was later identified as businessman Alan Anthony Munro (aged 75 in 2017), a former scoutmaster who had pleaded guilty to ten child sex offences dating back to 1962.
+For these crimes, Munro was sentenced to ten years' imprisonment, with a non-parole period of five years and five months, making him eligible for release in 2022.

-In June 2017, Adelaide detectives were given a copy of a child's diary, written in 1966, which allegedly placed Munro in the vicinity of Glenelg Beach at the time of the Beaumont disappearance.
+In June 2017, Adelaide police detectives were given a copy of a child's diary, written in 1966, which allegedly placed Munro in the vicinity of Glenelg Beach at the time of the Beaumont disappearance.
 He was convicted of abusing several children, including one of McIntyre's sons, who was a contributor to the diary.
-Munro had been previously investigated by police but no evidence had been found that he was involved in the Beaumont case.
+Munro had been previously investigated by police, but no evidence had been found that he was involved in the Beaumont case.

 Harry Phipps

 Harry Phipps (died 2004), a local factory owner and then-member of Adelaide's social elite, came to attention as a possible suspect after the publication of the book The Satin Man: Uncovering the Mystery of the Missing Beaumont Children in 2013.
-The book did not name the identity of the Satin Man, but Phipps's estranged son, Haydn, named him soon after the book's publication.
+The book did not name the identity of the Satin Man, but Phipps' estranged son, Haydn, named him soon after the book's publication.

-Phipps bore a substantial likeness to the identity of the man seen talking to the Beaumont children at Glenelg Beach.
-He was wealthy and known to be in the habit of giving out £1 notes, was later alleged to have paedophile tendencies, and lived only 300 metres away from the beach on the corner of Augusta Street and Sussex Street.
-Haydn, who was aged 15 at the time of the disappearance, came forward to researchers in 2007 with the claim that he had seen the children in his father's yard that day.
+Phipps bore a substantial likeness to the identikit of the man seen talking to the Beaumont children at Glenelg Beach.
+He was wealthy and known to be in the habit of giving out £1 notes, was later alleged to have been a paedophile and lived only 300 metres away from the beach on the corner of Augusta Street and Sussex Street.
+Haydn, who was aged 15 at the time of the disappearance, came forward to researchers in 2007 with the claim that he had seen the children in his father's yard on 26 January.
 Two other persons, youths at the time, said that they had been paid by Phipps to dig a 2 × 1 × 2-metre hole in his factory yard that weekend, for unstated reasons.